egiden/django-contact-us-tools/docs/source/views.rst

       class ContactUsView(BaseContactUsView):
          send_email_kwargs = {"closing": "Yours sincerely", "subject": "Message Received!"}

-   Then, when :py:class:`BaseContactUsView` calls :attr:`AbstractBaseMessage.send_email`, it would be equivalent to the following.
+   Then, when :py:class:`BaseContactUsView` calls :meth:`~contact_us_tools.models.AbstractBaseMessage.send_email`, it would be equivalent to the following.

    .. code-block:: python